faizilham/msc-thesis/main/ch4_simple_model.typ

 == Forward analysis

 The backward analysis works quite well in the simplified problem and has the advantage of not requiring variable value tracking.
 However, we find it hard to generalize the backward analysis to meet our goals.
-This is especially true for utilization status pre-requisites, which is required to handle types like collection and file handler type.
-The backward analysis provides _future_ guarantees for past executions, while the utilization pre-requisites needs _past_ guarantees.
+This is especially true for utilization status prerequisites, which are required to handle types like collection and file handler types.
+The backward analysis provides _future_ guarantees for past executions, while the utilization prerequisites need _past_ guarantees.
 To provide past guarantees, we need a forward-moving analysis instead of a backward one.
 In this section, we shall define the forward analysis of the simplified problem that will become the base for the generalized analysis.

-The forward utilization analysis is divided in two parts, which are safely-reachable value analysis and the utilization analysis itself.
-We divide the analysis into two parts for the ease and clarity of the definitions, but in practice it is possible and more efficient to combine both of them into a single analysis, since both of them are forward-moving analyses.
-The main idea of this analysis is to first identify which values constructed by `create` calls are safely-reachable from a variable or an expression, then to mark those values as utilized when it is passed as an argument to a `utilize` call.
+The forward utilization analysis is divided into two parts, which are the safely-reachable value analysis and the utilization analysis itself.
+We divide the analysis into two parts for the ease and clarity of the definitions, but in practice, it is possible and more efficient to combine both of them into a single analysis, since both of them are forward-moving analyses.
+The main idea of this analysis is to first identify which values constructed by `create` calls are safely reachable from a variable or an expression, then to mark those values as utilized when it is passed as an argument to a `utilize` call.
 Any values that may not always be marked as utilized at the end of the function should be reported as an error.

 === Safely-reachable values

 The reachable values of a variable or an expression are any values that might be referenced by the variable or an expression.
 This is quite similar to the reaching definition concept in many classical data-flow analyses.
 If we mark those reachable values as utilized, for example when there is a utilization call `utilize(x)` to a variable $x$, we cannot be sure if it is correct.
 This is because during runtime, $x$ can only refer to one of the reachable values, and if the other non-referred reachable values also exist, those values are not actually utilized by `utilize(x)`.
-However, if we can guarantee that only one of them can exists at the same time (and thus it is the value referenced by $x$), we can safely mark them as utilized.
+However, if we can guarantee that only one of them can exist at the same time (and thus it is the value referenced by $x$), we can safely mark them as utilized.
 We called this the _safely-reachable_ values.

-The set of safely-reachable values is a subset of a variable's or an expression's reachable values, in which at most one of the values exist at the same time.
-In other words, each value in safely-reachable set is _exist exclusively_ from each other, that is either it is the referred value at runtime or it is never created in the first place.
+The set of safely reachable values is a subset of a variable's or an expression's reachable values, in which at most one of the values exists at the same time.
+In other words, each value in the safely-reachable set _exists exclusively_ from each other, that is either it is the referred value at runtime or it is never created in the first place.
 Consider the following code example.

 #listing("Example of safely-reachable values")[
 ```kotlin